boghtml/boghtml/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Andrii Rybak
 ====================================================================================================================================

-Data Science | Data Analyst | Python Developer
+Data Scientist | Python Developer | Django Backend Developer
 ----------------------------------------------

 Highly motivated programming student with excellent results in machine learning, data analysis, desktop application development and web development.
 A winner of programming competitions, I have a strong foundation in higher mathematics and programming, which allows me to solve complex problems in both Data Science and Python Development.
 With a background in statistical analysis, machine learning and data visualization, I am ready to apply and develop my skills in real-world projects.
 I am fluent in English and Ukrainian.